LinkedIn Invitations: All of Your Questions Answered

 Also remember to only invite those for who you have a lot of mutual connections for.
 Only invite 2nd degree connections and start with a minimum threshold of mutual connections to invite from.
 People might look at who your mutual connections and decide on accepting your invite based on that number, so make sure you strategize your invites by sending it to those most likely to accept!

 Why is this so critical?
 There’s an old saying: it isn’t what you know, it’s who you know.
 While most people think of this in terms of getting a job, it also goes with getting your LinkedIn invitation accepted.
-So, if you have mutual connections then you’ll have a lot of social proof when you send the invite.
+So, if you have mutual connections then you’ll have a lot of social proof when you send the invite, which is one of the inbound and outbound tactics I cover in my guide on how to network on LinkedIn.

 An Actual LinkedIn Invite Template I Use:

-There are many automation tools that spammers leverage to try to over-personalize their LinkedIn invitations that you can tell have been automated.
-I recommend keeping invites simple to why you are reaching out to them and what’s in it for them.
-People can smell the “after you connect with me I will ask for a sales call” invite messages from a mile away, so keep it simple and try to leverage commonality and a friendly a nature that shows you are not going to bombard them with messages should they accept your invite.
+There are many automation tools that spammers use to over-personalize their LinkedIn invitations in ways you can tell have been automated.
+I recommend keeping invites simple, focused on why you are reaching out and what’s in it for them.
+People can smell the “after you connect with me I will ask for a sales call” invite messages from a mile away, so keep it simple and draw on commonality and a friendly nature that shows you are not going to bombard them with messages should they accept your invite.

 Here is the actual LinkedIn invite template that I have most recently used for you to emulate.